Brickrouge/Brickrouge/README.md

 ### Example with the ICanBoogie framework

-If you take a look at the "BrickRouge/startup.php" file you'll notice how BrickRouge patches its helpers if it detects the [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie) framework.
+If you take a look at the "Brickrouge/startup.php" file you'll notice how Brickrouge patches its helpers if it detects the [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie) framework.

 For example, this is how it patches its `t()` helper: